1zhanN/1zhanN/README.md

 ### 1. Hamsafar

-- Description: Designed and coded a smart city desktop app using Java(swing) for tourists and international students, it lets you sign in and explore the city and has two different views for user and administrator.
+- Description: Designed and coded a smart city desktop app using Java (Swing) for tourists and international students.
+It lets you sign in and explore the city and has two different views for users and administrators.
 - GitHub Repository: [Smart City App](https://github.com/1zhanN/Project_Smart_City)

 ### 2. Poligon Editor / Sprite Animation / 3D City with Procedural Generation

-- Description: made using THREE.Js, these are logic oriented projects that displays how the power of gpu can be used to our advantage.
+- Description: Made using THREE.Js, these are logic-oriented projects that demonstrate how the power of GPU can be used to our advantage.
 - GitHub Repository: [Computer Graphics Projects](https://github.com/1zhanN/Computer-Graphics)

-### 3. MIO Programing Language
+### 3. MIO Programming Language

-- Description: front-end Compiler developed on Java.
+- Description: Front-end compiler developed in Java.
 - GitHub Repository: [Compiler Construction Project](https://github.com/umar-anzar/Front-End-Compiler-Project)

 Feel free to explore these projects and provide feedback or suggestions.
 I'm always looking for ways to improve and learn!

 ## Connect with Me